 Table 1a.
-Schedule of key construction actions during each Vision Period (SJRRP 2015a) 1-2 Table 1b.
-Schedule of key fisheries actions during each Vision Period that align to construction activities Table 2.
-Accomplishments and remaining actions to implement the fish reintroduction component of the Restoration Goal in the Settlement Table 3.
-Accomplishments and Remaining Actions to Implement the Fish Reintroduction Component of the Restoration Goal in the Settlement Act Table 4.
-The number and potential source of hatchery juvenile spring-run Chinook salmon released by year from the San Joaquin River Conservation Facility (SCARF)2-3 Table 5.
+Schedule of key construction actions during each Vision Period (SJRRP 2015a)1-2 Table 1b.
+Schedule of key fisheries actions during each Vision Period that align to construction activities 1-2 Table 2.
+Accomplishments and remaining actions to implement the fish reintroductioncomponent of the Restoration Goal in the Settlement Table 3.
+Accomplishments and Remaining Actions to Implement the Fish ReintroductionComponent of the Restoration Goal in the Settlement Act Table 4.
+The number and potential source of hatchery juvenile spring-run Chinook salmonreleased by year from the San Joaquin River Conservation Facility (SCARF) Table 5.
 Comparison of NMFS VSP parameters to "good condition" as defined in the FMP2-6 Table 6.
 Criteria for assessing the risk of extinction for populations of Pacific salmon.
-In Lindley's analysis, the population size associated with a low risk of extinction is defined as an effective natural spawner population size (Ne) of > 500 fish or a census size (N) of $> 2,5002-7$ Table 7.
-Biological objectives for salmonids in the Restoration Area2-9 Table 8.
-Estimated and target values for through-Delta juvenile salmon survival.
-Values represent the survival rate of juvenile spring-run and fall-run Chinook salmon passing through the Sacramento-San Joaquin River Delta 1 Table 9.
-Stressors by life stage for spring-run and fall-run Chinook salmon2-16 Table 10.
-Adult holding and spawning habitat objectives for spring-run and fall-run Chinook salmon Table 11.
-Suitable juvenile rearing habitat (acres) under existing conditions, for each water year type, compared to that needed to achieve juvenile abundance objectives Table 12.
-Rearing habitat objectives for spring-run and fall-run Chinook salmon2-31 Table 13.Suitable habitat needs met by projects2-31 Table 14.
-Key assumptions used to develop the Conceptual Model for naturally produced spring-run Chinook salmon Table 15.
-Spring-run Chinook salmon population parameters needed to meet long-term population objectives.
-Productivity and capacity values are for a Beverton-Holt production function based on the assumptions in Table 14 Table 16.
-Percentile values for spring-run Chinook salmon adult spawners and juvenile production based on population modeling results from a 100-year simulation3-7
+In Lindley's analysis, the population size associated with a low risk of extinction is defined as an effective natural spawner population size (Ne) of $> 500$ fish or a census size (N) of $> 2,5002$ -7 Table 7.
+Biological objectives for salmonids in the Restoration Area 2-9 Table 8.
+Stressors by life stage for spring-run and fall-run Chinook salmon Table 9.
+Adult holding and spawning habitat objectives for spring-run and fall-run Chinook salmon Table 10.
+Suitable juvenile rearing habitat (acres) under existing conditions, for each water year type, compared to that needed to achieve juvenile abundance objectives Table 11.
+Rearing habitat objectives for spring-run and fall-run Chinook salmon Table 12.Suitable habitat needs met by projects Table 13.
+Key assumptions used to develop the Conceptual Model for naturally produced spring-run Chinook salmon Table 14.Spring-run Chinook salmon population parameters needed to meet long-termpopulation objectives.Productivity and capacity values are for a Beverton-Holt productionfunction based on the assumptions in Table 133-6 Table 15.
+Percentile values for spring-run Chinook salmon adult spawners and juvenileproduction based on population modeling results from a 100-year simulation Table 16.
+Key assumptions used to develop the Conceptual Model for naturally produced fall- run Chinook salmon Table 17.
+Fall-run Chinook salmon population parameters needed to meet long-term populationobjectives.
+Productivity and capacity values are for a Beverton-Holt production function basedon the assumptions in Table 16 Table 18.
+Percentile values for fall-run Chinook salmon adult spawners and juvenile productionbased on population modeling results from a 100-year simulation3-9 Table 19.
+Channel capacity schedule 2015-2030+ 3-13